Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/index.md

 being on-site gives you excellent opportunities to work with these people in a way that is impossible via Zoom or email.
 Users taking the course on-line will be able to submit written questions.
 However, not all types of questions can be answered that way as some questions require direct interaction.
+Also, experience has shown that discussions that often unwind especially in the advanced part, are hard to follow on-line.
+They are not strictly moderated the way a discussion in a TV studio is, but are natural discussions.

 -   Day 1 and 2 of the course are at a more introductory level.
 It covers all the essentials of LUMI: the system architecture, programming environments, software setup, running jobs efficiently,